fullcalendar/fullcalendar-docs/_docs-v4/event-model/event-object.md

 <tr>
 <th>overlap</th>
 <td markdown='1'>
 The value overriding the [eventOverlap](eventOverlap) setting for this specific event.
 If `false`, prevents this event from being dragged/resized over other events.
 Also prevents other events from being dragged/resized over this event.
+Does not accept a function.
 </td>
 </tr>